 The terms Research Assistant, Project Assistant and Academic Staff are defined as follows:

 Research Assistant - a graduate student enrolled full-time and appointed to assist in carrying on research leading to an advanced degree.
 This appointment is usually half-time.
 An appointment as a research assistant is appropriate if the activity performed by the research assistant is primarily for the benefit of the individual's course of study and research and directly applicable to the individual's thesis or dissertation.
 The University withholds income tax for persons with this appointment.
-The Research Assistant half-time stipend for 2015–2016 is $17,713 for the academic year (9 months) and $21,649 for an annual 12 month appointment.
+The Research Assistant stipend for 2015–2016 is below.

 Project Assistant - designates a graduate student employed to assist with a research project or carry out other duties not required for a degree or related to her/his thesis.
 The University withholds income and social security tax for persons with this appointment.
-The Project Assistant half-time stipend for 20152016 is $15,342 for the academic year (9 months) and $18,751 for an annual 12 month appointment.
+The Project Assistant stipend for 2015–2016 is below.
 Hiring procedures are stipulated in the collective bargaining agreement between the state and the TAA.

 Academic Staff - designates professional employees with specialized training or experience which qualifies them to provide a service essential to the academic enterprise.
 It is important that these appointments not be used for positions that should be under the Classified Service.
 Academic Staff who wish to engage in study or other activities not part of their work assignment should comply with the Maximum Levels of Appointments and Summer Session Appointments in Chapter 11 (specifically, 11.03, Employees Enrolled as UW–Madison Students) of the UW–Madison, Personnel Policies and Procedures Handbook.